Volume response in septic shock. Case study presented by Dr. Sergi Tormo Ferrándiz

 • In spontaneous breathing or arrhythmias, the leg raise test and the fluid challenge or mini fluid challenge would be the methods of choice.

-• Multiparametric monitoring with determination of CCG, echocardiography and parameters assessing O2 consumption are recommended to better understand the patient’s condition and guide therapy.
+• Multiparametric monitoring with determination of CO, echocardiography and parameters assessing O2 consumption are recommended to better understand the patient’s condition and guide therapy.

 Campus Vygon